paragonie/ciphersweet/docs/internals/README.md

 * [Key Hierarchy](01-key-hierarchy.md) explains how each field gets its own encryption key, and how each blind index created on each field gets its own distinct key for calculating hashes.
+* [Packing](02-packing.md) explains how we pack multi-part messages together before passing them into a cryptographic function.
+* [Field-Level Encryption](03-encryption.md) explains how each field is encrypted in CipherSweet.
+Knowledge of the Key Hierarchy is a pre-requisite to understanding the security consequences of this feature.